seishukouka/Regression-Siamese-network/README.md

 # Regression-Based Siamese Network for Eye Opening Rate Prediction

-This project implements a regression-based Siamese Network to predict the eye-opening rate from images.
-The network utilizes pairs of eye images, comparing a 'normal' image against various 'diagonal' (altered) images, to estimate how open the eyes are on a scale from 0 to 1.
-It's particularly useful in applications where understanding the state of the eyes is crucial, such as in driver drowsiness detection systems.
+This project implements a regression-based Siamese network that predicts the rate of eye opening from images.
+The network uses pairs of eye images to compare "normal state images" and "current state images" taken from various angles to estimate on a scale of 0 to 1 how open the eyes are.
+It is particularly useful in applications where understanding the state of the eyes is important, such as driver drowsiness detection systems.

 ## Project Structure